 The dumbbell lateral raise enhances your physique's appearance by creating size contrasts between your shoulders, waist and hips.
-The exercise has the same effect as wearing shoulder pads on a blouse or jacket.
+Building your shoulders creates an aesthetic effect similar to wearing shoulder pads on a blouse or jacket.
 By making your shoulders appear wider, your waist and hips appear slimmer.
 The dumbbell lateral raise also works the muscles that support and stabilize your shoulders.

 Stabilizers play an important role in all types of weightlifting exercises.
 They take responsibility for keeping the joints surrounding the working muscle groups in a stable position.
 Stabilizers also prevent the action of nearby muscles, which may attempt to overcompensate for the prime movers.
 The wrist extensors, for example, keep the wrists straight during the dumbbell lateral raise, and the levator scapulae, which start at the top of your shoulders and extend up the sides of your neck, stabilize your shoulder blades.